Psychological or psychiatric injuries may include work related stress, anxiety, depression or post traumatic stress disorder

-To receive compensation for these types of injuries, the injury must have occurred at work and resulted from a single event or over a period of time.
+To receive compensation for these types of psychological injuries, the injury must have occurred at work and resulted from a single event or over a period of time.

 Examples of causes may include workplace bullying, harassment, unfair action taken by management or an excessive workload.